The Blogger’s Guide to Freelancing

 And I’m going to teach you how.

-The Blogger’s Guide to Freelancing is a fully updated and expanded version of my popular Staff Blogging Course (released in 2009).
-It’s now a 107-page ebook, full of straightforward steps to help you:
+The Blogger’s Guide to Freelancing has just been updated for 2017.
+It’s a 115-page ebook, full of straightforward steps to help you:

 - Find your first blogging job (and make sure it’s one you’ll love)

 - Create great blog posts – without spending hours on them